Gas Leak, Gas Leak Sensor, Gas Leak Detector, & Hot to Find a Gas Leak NZ

 If you see scorching or soot in an unusual location on the appliance, it may indicate a leak when turned on.

-For example, a burner connection that is leaking may create a flame in an unintended place.
+For example, a burner connection that has a leak may create a flame in an unintended place.

 This is a serious issue as a fire hazard and ignition already exist.